 Tip Two: Ask the right questions.

 Are you employed?
 How will you pay rent?
+Do you have references?

 This question is so basic and presumed that it is seldom asked or verified.
 After all, why would someone approach you if they have no income?
 Well, in the real world, people will lie, cheat, and scheme in the interest of self-preservation.
 Do not fall victim to these charades.
 Commercial tenants can be start-ups with little to no revenue, but who are in need of office space in order to turn a profit.
 These businesses may be funded by loans, personal assets, or investor assets.
 Be mindful not to base your decision to enter a lease on a third-party agreement to which you were not a party.
 Funding dries up, agreements change, and investors change their minds, despite your tenant’s obligation to pay you rent.

 Are you married?
 Is your spouse employed?
 Are you divorced?
 Do you have children?
 Do you have references from your previous Landlord, your employer, or your accountant?

 Why are these questions important to ask initially?
 First, married couples tend to have more income and thus more ability to meet financial obligations, such as rent.
 Second, divorce often leads to increased financial responsibilities, such as maintenance (alimony) to a former spouse and child support, both of which may impede a tenant’s ability to pay rent.

 What was your reason for moving from your last residence/place of business?